 Step #2: Research the Employers Registered

-Handshake's Career Fair page includes all the details about the Spring Career Expo.
-There you can view (and use filters to sort) employers registered to attend, identify who is hiring your academic major and target companies who are hiring for positions of interest.
+Handshake's Career Fair page includes all the details about the Career Expo.
+There you can view (and use filters to sort) employers registered to attend, identify who is hiring and target companies who are hiring for positions of interest.
 You can also view the map to find where employers will be located at the event.

-In addition, fill in the Career Expo Cheat Sheet to organize your employer research.
-Download and print the cheat sheet from Handshake or make your own.
-Be sure to bring your cheat sheet with you to the event so you can customize your “pitch” and ask questions that demonstrate your research.
+In addition, use the checklists on the Career Expo Prep tile to organize your employer research.
+Be sure to bring your notes with you to the event so you can customize your “pitch” and ask questions that demonstrate your research.

 #1 Mistake to Avoid: Arriving Under-dressed

-You should look polished from head to toe, starting with clean hair and ending with professional style shoes (that you are comfortable walking in).
+You should look polished from head to toe, starting with clean hair and ending with professional style shoes (that you are comfortable walking in - not sneakers).

 Accessories or fragrances should be minimal.
-Leave behind any clutter like a large purse or backpack but do bring a portfolio with resume copies and pen/paper.
+Pack light and leave behind any clutter like a bag or backpack but do bring a portfolio with resume copies and pen/paper.

 #2 Mistake to Avoid: Arrive late

 Doors open for students at 3:00 pm, and though the event continues until 7:00 pm it's fairly common that some employers leave early.
-The Spring Career Expo is also hosted in a smaller venue, which means during peak attendance times you may have to wait to enter if the location is at maximum capacity or you may wait in lines before you can greet recruiters.
+The Career Expo can get busy, which means during peak attendance times you may have to wait to enter if the location is at maximum capacity or you may wait in lines before you can greet recruiters.
 These are all critical reasons to arrive early and allot plenty of time to participate.
 If you have a class conflict, speak to the professor beforehand to request to be excused.
 This is a one day event that should have priority for job and internship seekers.

-Use the bus schedule to arrange transportation or car pool with friends and allocate time for travel as well.
+Use the Goodman Express bus schedule if the event is at Stable Arena to arrange transportation or car pool with friends and allocate time for travel as well.